Version2beta/version2beta/src/articles/why_be_functional_post.md

 In practice, very little OO code is written for formal proof and very few OO programmers would even know where to start.

-Using the simplicity test, we can see it's possible to write simple code in an object oriented language.
-Of course we knew that, because we've all written simple code in object oriented languages.
+Using the simplicity test, we can see it's possible to write simple code in an object-oriented language.
+Of course we knew that, because we've all written simple code in object-oriented languages.
 We've also seen our OO code go from simple to complex, often feeling like we fell off the complexity cliff and didn't even see it coming.

 ## What is functional programming?